Characterizing the memory capacity of transmon qubit reservoirs: Introduction

 \section{Introduction}

-Accurate forecasting of financial data is a difficult task: financial data is massive and contains many correlated dimensions.
-Risk estimation needs to strike a careful balance between avoiding catastrophic crises and avoiding risk altogether.
-Risk in finance is typically measured in terms of volatility of returns or close analogues like Value at Risk (\cite{mcneil2015quantitative}).
-Risk can be unconditional, for example the 30-day rolling standard deviation of the S\&P 500 Index (SPX) returns.
-It can also be conditional, for example Expected Shortfall which is defined as the average loss given the loss has crossed a certain threshold.
-The observed price of options in the markets can help impute the implied volatility.
-Developing useful machine learning based models for financial forecasting tasks requires memory characteristics that balance long-term and short-term risk.

-The field of reservoir computing (RC) (\cite{gerstner2014neuronal}) provides a detailed but flexible road map towards using signal-driven dynamical systems to process information with non-von Neumann architectures.
+The field of classical reservoir computing (RC) \cite{gerstner2014neuronal} provides a road map towards using signal-driven dynamical systems to process information with non-von Neumann architectures.
 RC models are useful in providing alternatives to deep learning that can deliver comparable performance yet are low energy, and computationally simple.
 They are capable of both one-shot and continuous real-time learning and excel at non-linear function approximation tasks.
-RC systems have been utilized in many different applications and can be constructed from many different dynamical systems (see recent reviews in (\cite{dambre2012information}) and (\cite{tanaka2019recent})).

-Quantum reservoir computing (QRC) uses quantum ensembles for information processing.
-In a recent work (\cite{nakajima2019boosting}), quantum spin systems were used to construct a quantum reservoir and used for predicting non-linear time series.
-Reservoirs built using superconducting qubits are demonstrated in (\cite{chen1,chen2}) and these studies have developed a theoretical underpinning behind the ability to use dissipative quantum systems as quantum counterpart to approximating non-linear input-output maps using classical dynamical systems.
+Quantum Reservoir Computing (QRC) is a natural extension that exploits the quantum dynamics of ensemble systems for information processing (specifically machine learning).
+The key is to find an appropriate form of physics that exhibits rich dynamics, thereby allowing us to outsource a part of the computation.